-The Agency has made a significant estimate in the calculation of the allowance for impairment losses for receivables in the Territorial Financial Statements.
+The Agency has made a significant estimate in the calculation of the allowance for impairment losses for receivables in the Financial Statements.
 This significant estimate is based on a number of categorisations of receivables and the use of an expected credit loss provision matrix .
-These categorisations are considered by management to be appropriate and accurate, based upon the pattern demonstrated in collecting receivables in the past financial years, The categorisations are associated with accounts in bankruptcy, unpaid objections and past write offs. general economic conditions and an assessment of both the current and the forecast direction of conditions at the reporting date.
+These categorisations are considered by management to be appropriate and accurate, based upon the pattern demonstrated in collecting receivables in the past financial years, general economic conditions and an assessment of both the current and the forecast direction of conditions at the reporting date.